First-party device IDs in Web SDK

 When enabling this setting, you must provide the name of the cookie where the ID is expected to be stored.

-When setting a cookie using a server that you own, various methods can be used to prevent the cookie from being restricted due to browser policies:
+When setting a cookie using a server that you own, you can use various methods to prevent the cookie from being restricted due to browser policies:

 • Generate cookies using server-side scripting languages